menu

 Occupations and Workforce

-Eldred is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Eldred is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Eldred is a borough of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Eldred who work in sales jobs (23.48%), healthcare (8.70%), and office and administrative support (7.83%).

 Setting & Lifestyle